filp/psdiff/README.md

 ### Warning

-It's **really** not a good idea to keep large PSD files in your repositories - this project is just a proof of concept/half-assed joke.
+It's **not really** a good idea to keep large PSD files in your repositories - this project is partially a proof-of-concept, and partially a helper for existing projects.

 If you're a designer looking for a version control solution, check out [LayerVault](https://layervault.com)